Feelings of loneliness are a common human condition. I experienced it.

 All I ever wanted was for someone to cherish me, to adore me.
 Some of the people in my life let me down.
 I came to the conclusion that I was not lovable, that something was wrong with me.
-Can a person with this mindset make a u-turn and feel joyful even when single?
-I did.
-Let me tell you how.
+It was not a healthy emotional state by any means

-A mystery – feeling joyful when single
+A mystery – single life without lonely feelings

 2012 thrust me into being single again.
 The year before that my mother had died so I was still settling her estate, closing my parent’s ministry, and selling the property.

 Solitude and loneliness

 The rest of the family adults were busy at their jobs.
-I spent long hours on the tractor doing field maintenance, working on the growing “to-do list“ of farm needs, and caring for animals.
+I spent long hours on the tractor doing field maintenance, working on the growing to-do-list of farm needs, and caring for animals.

 We bought the farm in July.
 Thanksgiving and Christmas went well as all of the relatives wanted to see the property and celebrate with us.

 Then as I came out of my door on February 14th the pansies were in bloom.
 God had given me flowers for Valentine’s Day.
 I cried and felt joy, all at the same time.
 I was learning about feeling joyful when I was single.

-Our Creator God was speaking my “love language” again when I needed confirmation that I was special to someone.
+God our creator was speaking my “Love Language” again when I needed confirmation that I was special to someone.